AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 # Instructor Notes: Initializing a git repository on RStudio Server

-This document provides instructions for creating a git repository in an existing directory on the Data Lab's RStudio Server, as well as setting up associated git credentials.
+This document provides instructions for setting up git credentials and creating/working with a git repository in an existing directory on the Data Lab's RStudio Server.

 ## Learning goals

 At the end of this activity, workshop attendees will have:

-* Learned about git Personal Access Tokens and credentials
+* Learned about credentials and created a GitHub Personal Access Tokens
 * Performed basic git configuration using git CLI
 * Used basic git CLI commands